kai-vu/site/theses/LS_seman.md

 Using an ontology for social history hypotheses, the student should create a simple web application which allows social historians to turn their research papers into structured hypotheses.
 The student will run a user study to measure the effectiveness and usability of the tool, as well as the resulting knowledge graph.

 #### Who
-supervision will be by Lise Stork.
-We will collaborate with Richard Zijdemans from the International Institute for Social History (IISH). https://iisg.amsterdam/en
+We will collaborate with Richard Zijdemans from the International Institute for Social History (<a href="https://iisg.amsterdam/en">IISH</a>).

-#### Requirements

-#### Literature